cdapio/cdap/docs/developer-guide/source/faq.rst

 I have a Hadoop cluster in my datacenter, can I run CDAP that uses my Hadoop cluster?
 ----------------------------------------------------------------------------------------
 Yes.
 You can install CDAP on your Hadoop cluster.
-Contact `Continuuity support`__ on how this can be done.
+Contact `Cask support`__ on how this can be done.

 __ support_